Loch Ness Activities

 Looking for something a little unique?

-How about trekking with some gorgeous alpacas!
-Invercannich Farm has a beautiful, friendly herd of alpacas at their family run farm in Cannich close to Loch ness, an unforgettable memory-making experience for the whole family to enjoy.
+Invercannich Farm has a beautiful, friendly herd of alpacas at their family-run farm in Cannich close to Loch ness, an unforgettable memory-making experience for the whole family to enjoy.
 During the trek you will also see pygmy goats, sheep and Highland coos!

 Activity options are endless!